-Be aware of any pre-appointment restrictions.
+- Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including any major stresses or recent life changes.

-Make a list of all medications, vitamins and supplements that you're taking.
+- Make a list of all medicines, vitamins and supplements that you're taking and the doses.

-Ask a family member or friend to come with you.
+- Ask a family member or friend to come with you.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Write down questions to ask your doctor.
+- Write down questions to ask your healthcare team.

-What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-What kinds of tests do I need to confirm the diagnosis?
+- What kinds of tests do I need to confirm the diagnosis?
 Do these tests require any special preparation?

-How severe is the damage to my liver?
+- How severe is the damage to my liver?

-What treatments do you recommend for me?
+- What treatments do you recommend for me?

-What types of side effects can I expect from treatment?
+- What types of side effects can I expect from treatment?

-Are there any other treatment options?
+- Are there any other treatment options?

-Do I need to change my diet?
+- Do I need to change my diet?

-Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-What symptoms have you been experiencing?
+- What symptoms have you been experiencing?

-When did you first notice them?
+- When did you first notice them?

-Do you always have symptoms or do they come and go?
+- Do you always have symptoms, or do they come and go?

-How severe are your symptoms?
+- How severe are your symptoms?

-What, if anything, makes your symptoms better or worse?
+- What, if anything, makes your symptoms better or worse?

-Has anyone in your family ever been diagnosed with primary biliary cholangitis?
+- Has anyone in your family ever been diagnosed with primary biliary cholangitis?

-Do you have any chronic health conditions?
+- Do you have any ongoing health conditions?